Adult form recovered from the Gargalous garden in Creuse.

 • Soil richness: ordinary or humus-bearing

-• Use: rockery, beds, pots, window boxes
+• Use: rockery, beds, pots, window boxes, isolated

 • Development: moderate